 Morphine is used to suppress the person’s breathing.
 Increased levels of morphine shut down the kidneys.
 I saw people grabbing tissues to try to catch drool or throw up.
 The taste of the liquid is so bitter the workers give people things like chocolate or apple juice to try to settle their stomachs.
 People start coughing and are asking for water.
 Eventually, the person goes into a deep sleep, the breathing stops, and then the heart and they’re dead.
 45 minutes is the shortest amount of time it takes to complete the process.
 The process can take up to 48 hours or more depending on the person’s immune system.
 For one person I read about, the process took an entire week!
 I saw loved ones crying as they watched their loved one slowly die.
 It’s horrible!

-If that’s not enough for you, often they market assisted suicide as a peaceful death.
-However, an article titled “Assisted suicide cannot promise you a peaceful or painless death,” by Lani Candelora, indicates that’s not true!
+If that’s not enough for you, here’s a list of side effects that can happen during the process of assisted suicide.
+While the media often markets assisted suicide as a painless and peaceful death, an article titled, “Assisted suicide cannot promise you a peaceful or painless death,” by Lani Candelora, indicates that’s not true!
 “It can include gasping, muscle spasms, nausea, vomiting, panic, confusion, failure to produce unconsciousness, waking from unconsciousness, and a failure to cause death.

 The most comprehensive study on clinical problems with assisted suicide was conducted over a six year period in the Netherlands, where assisted suicide has been legal for many years.
 The study was published in the New England Journal of Medicine on Feb.
 12, 2000.
 It found that more than 18 percent of assisted suicides experienced problems severe enough to cause a doctor to step in and euthanize the patient.
 In at least 14 percent of assisted suicides the patient had problems with completion including waking up from a coma, not becoming comatose, and patients not dying after becoming comatose.
 Another seven percent of assisted suicides reported muscle spasms, extreme gasping for air, nausea, and vomiting.